 Your advantages of being an ESN member are:

-- you automatically become an ISN and FENS member.
+you get free ISN and FENS membership.

-- free access to European Journal of Neuroscience, FENS higher education and training initiatives and FENS travel stipends.
+you will have free access to European Journal of Neuroscience, FENS higher education and training initiatives and FENS travel stipends.

-- multiple options to actively contribute to the development of Neurochemistry in Europe by:
+you will have multiple options to actively contribute to the development of Neurochemistry in Europe by:

-- submitting Workshop and Symposium proposals for ESN conferences.
+submitting Workshop and Symposium proposals for ESN conferences.

-- suggesting candidates for the ESN Young Scientist Lectureship Award.
+suggesting candidates for the ESN Young Scientist Lectureship Award.

-- becoming an organizer of an ESN Conference.
+becoming an organizer of an ESN Conference.

-- becoming a member of the ESN Council.
+becoming a member of the ESN Council.